zype/zype.github.io/videos.md

 ---

 ## Videos Collection
 Lists all Videos.
-Video information includes descriptive information about the video but does not include player embed codes.
+Video information includes descriptive information about the video, but does not include player embed codes.
 <hr>
 ### List all Videos
 <hr>